khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 - **Fetch data efficiently**: Limit the amount of data fetched from the database by using the `SELECT` clause to request only the necessary columns and applying `LIMIT` and `OFFSET` clauses for pagination.
 Avoid `N+1 query problem`

+* **Opening/closing database connections** : Un-setting variables and closing database connections in your code will save precious memory.
+Also consider using singleton pattern for when trying to open/use a database connection

+###

 #### Concurrency with Asynchronous PHP